CbtGit73/Berons-HA-GKE-Gaming-Cluster/README.md

 helm repo update
 helm install my-release --namespace agones-system --create-namespace agones/agones
 ```
-Now we can deploy game severs to the default namespace!
+Now we can deploy game servers to the default namespace!

 Verify correct instillation using the following command:
 ```shell